 When touring on a motorcycle, especially in the company of strangers, it is necessary to follow a series of rules to avoid hazards and delays caused by the careless behavior of a participant, in order that the holiday proceed without hitches for the whole group.
-As such we recommend:
+As such we recommend these technical advice:

 - If touring with your own bike, make sure that machine and tires are in perfect condition